 Tips to help move crate training along include packing clothes/old pillows that smell of ‘you’ inside so that your pet at least has something familiar to take comfort in.

 On the day of the flight, make sure you don’t feed your pet at least eight hours before the flight to avoid any accidents in the crate, and try to bring them on an extra long walk so that they’re all tuckered out before take-off.

 2. Consult a vet experienced in pet relocation

 Now before you relocate, make sure you check on the pet quarantine regulations of your destination.
 Different countries require different vaccinations and have different quarantine standards.
-Working with a vet that’s familiar with pre-relocation checks will make your life easier as health regulations and standards for different countries change all the time.
+Working with a vet who’s familiar with pre-relocation checks will make your life easier.
+However, owners have to do their due diligence by researching on the country’s health regulations and standards as these change from time to time.
 Make sure to also get a complete report of your pet’s medical history from your vet before relocating so that your new vet will be familiar with your pet’s health.

 3. Set up your new home beforehand